 - Opportunities to work with research faculty who specialize in quantitative methods such as simulation, applications of advanced methods, and data mining using secondary data sets

-- A department that is #1 campus-wide in publications by students, #2 for doctoral student presentations at professional meetings, and #3 for master’s student presentations
+- A department that is #1 campus-wide in publications by students and #2 for doctoral student presentations at professional meetings

 For more information: